NTBOA Constitution & By-Laws

 ARTICLE VII.
 CONSTITUTIONAL AMENDMENTS (AMENDMENTS TO CHAPTER BY-LAWS)

-- Any proposed amendment to the By-Laws must be submitted in writing to the Board of Directors for review, prior to the next to last annual chapter meeting.
-The proposed amendment will be initially submitted to the membership at the next to last meeting as reflected on the Chapter’s annual schedule of meetings.
+- Any proposed amendment to the by Laws must be submitted in writing to the Board of Directors for review, prior to the next board meeting.
+The proposed amendment will be initially submitted to the membership at the next general meeting or a general meeting at the board’s discretion.
 At the regular meeting following the initial submission of such proposed amendment, it will be voted upon by the membership and the affirmative voice of at least two-thirds (2/3) of the members voting, will be required to adopt such proposed amendments.
 Absentee voting may be utilized when voting on constitutional amendments.

 - Absentee voting will be allowed by written vote to the Board.
 The vote must be in the hands of the election judge or emailed and signed.